Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Triple-clicking on text now highlights all text in the line, even if multiple inline elements are present.
     * Fixed some bugs that arose when stopping a page load and introduced some minor optimizations.

+    Version 4.19:

+    * :attr:`.CSSStyleDeclaration.cssText` can now be set.

 -------------------